VinceDeauther/Vince-Deauther-Firmware/README.md

 **FLASH WEB FLASHER**  ESP32 S3 Mini [WEB FLASHER](https://espressif.github.io/esptool-js/)

-If your C3Mini is not showing up in the device list or won't get recognized you will need to have [INSTALL THIS DRIVER](https://www.silabs.com/documents/public/software/CP210x_Windows_Drivers.zip)
+*If your S3 Mini is not showing up in the device list or won't get recognized you will need to have* [INSTALL THIS DRIVER](https://www.silabs.com/documents/public/software/CP210x_Windows_Drivers.zip)

 *CONNECT ESP32 S3 MINI

-*CHOSE FILE*
+*CHOOSE FILE*

 -ESP32 S3 ino.bin